wernerbullfrog/html/README.md

 - Make all input elements before the **Extras** section required with the required attribute
 - `<input type="text" required />`
 - Use the `<select>` tag for the pickup list
+- Try to make sure your form is accessibility-friendly.

 ---